AlexBishopCode/60-MINUTE-SOHO/README.md

 ### Images

+A full-quality hero image (displayed below) is utilised at the top of the page so the user immediatley understands that the service provided operates in Soho.
+The hero image is taken on a bright day with blue skies to appear friendly and welcoming to the user.
+The welcoming image is used to direct positive energy towards the user, encouraing them to sign up.

 ![hero-image](https://github.com/AlexBishopCode/60-Minute-Soho/assets/171177957/8afef584-6f34-452a-9909-f2e0e66b698f)

+The three images (displayed below) utilised within the tours section were chosen due to their association with each of the themed walks.
+This is to provide the user with a small glimpse into the kinds of things they will encounter on that specific tour.

 ![soho-sound-img](https://github.com/AlexBishopCode/60-Minute-Soho/assets/171177957/c0ef3fb4-9704-488e-9604-b6ec6fa79542)
 ![beating-art-img](https://github.com/AlexBishopCode/60-Minute-Soho/assets/171177957/c99363df-071f-4858-a842-0bfab2911ffc)
 ![building-soho-img](https://github.com/AlexBishopCode/60-Minute-Soho/assets/171177957/6273b45f-4dec-40a5-be13-368016e5653e)

-A full-quality hero image is utilised at the top of the page so the user immediatley understands that the service provided operates in Soho.
-The hero image is taken on a bright day with blue skies to appear friendly and welcoming to the user.
-The welcoming image is used to direct positive energy towards the user, encouraing them to sign up.

-The three images utilised within the tours section were chosen due to their association with each of the themed walks.
-This is to provide the user with a small glimpse into the kinds of things they will encounter on that specific tour.

 All images chosen are of a high quality so that they appear clear and crisp.